-PFN:Undr Cur Tim 04 0.1 sec Range Off, 0.1 - 90.0 seconds (Default 0.1) Description The Under Current Trip Delay Time parameter sets the period of time that the motor current must be less than the Under Current Level (PFN03) parameter before an under current fault and trip occurs.
+PFN:Undr Cur Tim 04 0.1 sec

+Off, 0.1 - 90.0 seconds (Default 0.1)

+The Under Current Trip Delay Time parameter sets the period of time that the motor current must be less than the Under Current Level (PFN03) parameter before an under current fault and trip occurs.

 If "Off" is selected, the under current timer does not operate and the starter does not trip.
 It energizes any relay set to "Under Current" until the current rises.

-See Also Under Current Level parameter (PFN03) on page 93.
-Auto Reset parameter (PFN23) on page 102.
-Controlled Fault Stop Enable parameter (PFN25) on page 103.
-Relay Output Configuration parameters (I/O 10 - 15) on page 112.
+Under Current Level parameter (PFN03) on page 96.

+Controlled Fault Stop Enable parameter (PFN25) on page 106.
+Relay Output Configuration parameters (I/O 10 - 15) on page 113.